Continued from Home Page:

-Much Yoeme ritual is centered upon balancing these worlds and eliminating harm that has been done to them, especially by people.
-The Yaqui have combined these beliefs with their unique practice of Catholicism, and believe that the existence of the world depends on their annual performance of Cuaresma (Lent) and Pascua (Easter) rituals.
+Much Yoeme ritual is centered upon balancing these worlds and lessening the harm done to them by human beings.
+The Yaqui have combined these beliefs with their unique practice of Catholicism, and, much like the Hopis, take the burden of our world upon themselves through active ceremony as exemplified in their practice of Cuaresma (Lent) and Pascua (Easter).

 No one has left a more lasting legacy in the Pimeria Alta than Eusebio Francisco Kino, the Jesuit missionary "cowboy" priest.
 Father Kino's era was relatively short--from 1687 through 1711-- but over those 24 years he covered over 50,000 miles on horseback, interacted with 16 different indigenous tribes and founded 26 missions.
 It was Padre Kino who worked with the already agricultural indigenous native peoples, introducing them to cattle, sheep and goats, the Spanish Barb horse, and European fruits, seeds, and herbs.